feast-dev/feast/docs/getting-started/concepts/entity.md

 Kind of.

 In practice, this is most relevant for _batch scoring models_ (e.g. predict user churn for all existing users) that are offline only.
-For these use cases, Feast supports generating features for a SQL backed list of entities.
+For these use cases, Feast supports generating features for a SQL-backed list of entities.
 There is an [open GitHub issue](https://github.com/feast-dev/feast/issues/1611) that welcomes contribution to make this a more intuitive API.

 For _real-time feature retrieval_, there is no out of the box support for this because it would promote expensive and slow scan operations.
 Users can still pass in a large list of entities for retrieval, but this does not scale well.
 {% endhint %}